Selling your property made easier:-

 Our unique marketing package for sellers is designed to showcase your property in a way that entices potential buyers to enquire about the property.

 Marshalls Property Services has a team of local experts who will work with you to secure the maximum price for your property within a timeframe that suits your needs.

 We can tailor out marketing package to fit with your requirements, but as standard, you can expect:

-Comprehensive listing on our website including multiple photographs, detailed descriptions, floor plan and EPC Extensive internet portal presence - Rightmove, OntheMarket and more
+Including a comprehensive listing on our website, multiple photographs, detailed descriptions a floor plan and an EPC.
+Extensive internet portal presence - Rightmove, OntheMarket, Newsletter and more

 Targeted e-mails are sent to registered potential buyers

 "At Marshalls Property Services our people know their market inside and out."

 Attractive window displays